ivs-kuleuven/platosim3/source/platonium_tutorials.rst

 .. code-block::

-   picsim 100 P1 NPF --camera 24 --project <project_name>
+   picsim 100 P1 NPF --group 1 --camera 24 --project <project_name>
    picsim 100 P5 SPF --spec G --lum V --mag 9.5-12.2 -o </path/to/outdir>
-   picsim all P1 NPF --group 1 --mag_limit 18 --dis_limit 30 -o </path/to/outdir>
+   picsim all P1 NPF --mag_limit 18 --dis_limit 30 -o </path/to/outdir>

-In the first example we draw 100 P1 stars from the NPF but only visibible by all N-CAMs in camera-group 1 and stars being observable with all 24 N-CAMs.
-In the second example we draw 100 P5 stars from the SPF but limit our catalogue to only contain G dwarf main sequence stars within the PLATO passband magnitude range of 9.5-11.2.
-In the last example we select all P1 stars from the NPF but limit here number of contaminants stars by only saving stars brighter than 18 magnitude within a maximum radial distance of 30 arcsec (i.e. within 2 pixels) from their target star.
-Notice that all examples shown we parse the argument ``-o`` which is needed in order to save the stellar catalogue to the .
-To lower the I/O writing between software packges the stellar catalogues are saved to the binary format called *feather* (with file extension ``.ftr``).
+* In the first example we draw 100 P1 stars from the NPF but only visibible by the N-CAMs of camera-group 1 and stars being observable with all 24 N-CAMs.
+* In the second example we draw 100 P5 stars from the SPF but limit our catalogue to only contain G dwarf main sequence stars within the PLATO passband magnitude range of 9.5-11.2.
+* In the last example we select all P1 stars from the NPF but limit here number of contaminants stars by only saving stars brighter than 18 magnitude within a maximum radial distance of 30 arcsec (i.e. within 2 pixels) from their target star.

+Notice that for all examples shown, we parse the argument ``--project`` or ``-o`` which is needed in order to save the stellar catalogue to our project location.
+To lower the I/O writing between software packges the stellar catalogues are saved to the binary format called `feather <https://arrow.apache.org/docs/python/feather.html>`_ (with file extension ``.ftr``).

 **Combine or replot catalogue(s):** Notice that ``picsim`` also can be used to combine catalogues or replot an old catalogue produced by itself.
 Both can simply be done by giving the already exsisting feather binary catalogue files as input to ``picsim`` again using the argument ``-i`` as follows:

 .. code-block::

-   picsim all all SPF -i </path/to/indir>/starcat**.ftr -o </path/to/outdir> -p
+   picsim all all SPF -i </path/to/indir>/starcat**.ftr --project <project_name> -p

-Note we here use the asteriks `**` to specify that all files should start with ``starcat`` (which is the default output prefix of ``picsim``) and all files needs to be in feather format ``.ftr``.
+Note we here use the asteriks ``**`` to specify that all files should start with ``starcat`` (which is the default output prefix of ``picsim``) and all files needs to be in feather format ``.ftr``.
 To make sure that all targets are selected we have here slected ``all`` for the two first mandatory arguments.
-Currently it is not possible to combine catalogues from different PLATO pointing fields, hence, we imagine that the previous catalogues all drawed stars from the SPF.
+Currently it is **not** possible to combine catalogues from different PLATO pointing fields.